cldf-datasets/magram/README.md

 ==============================================

 ## 1. History and Development of the Project

-[MAGRAM](https://en.magram.fb05.uni-mainz.de/) stands for the MAinz GRAMmaticalization project.
+[MAGRAM](https://en.magram.fb05.uni-mainz.de/) stands for MAinz GRAMmaticalization project.
 It was funded by the German Research Foundation (DFG; under BI 591/12--1) and conducted at the Johannes Gutenberg Universität Mainz under the leadership of [Prof. Dr. Walter Bisang](https://www.linguistik.fb05.uni-mainz.de/mitarbeiter/walter-bisang/) and [apl.
 Prof. Dr. Andrej Malchukov](https://www.linguistik.fb05.uni-mainz.de/mitarbeiter/andrej-malchukov/), from January 2016 to March 2020.

 MAGRAM began with the hypothesis that grammaticalization is not necessarily cross-linguistically homogeneous (cf. Bisang 2011).
 The project explored areal and/or cross-phylogenetic variation based on two key hypotheses: